dinoperovic/django-shopit/docs/getting_started.rst

 * Django_ 1.10, 1.9
 * django-shop_ as shop framework.
 * django-cms_ for placeholders.
+* django-parler_ to translate everything.
+* django-mptt_ for tree management.
 * django-admin-sortable2_ to sort stuff.
 * django-measurement_ to add measurements.
-* django-mptt_ for tree management.
+* django-phonenumber-field_ for customer's phone number.
-* django-parler_ to translate everything.

 Installation
 ============